LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

 But there is a downside to this method.
 As long as we use stateless protocols like UDP, we and the victim can communicate just fine.
 However when it comes to using stateful protocols like TCP, we will for certain run into issues, as one device behind the Hub will be the first to receive and drop or answer a package e.g. in the 3-way-handshake.
 This leaves us with option ...
 2. Using a transparent bridge.
 This is the implementation of Skip´s idea, which involves a device that - simply spoken - in a first instance just lets all the traffic traverse it by means of forwarding rules, being totally transparent to the network and all the participants.
 Next it does some tcpdump magic to sniff traffic like ARP, NetBIOS but also Kerberos, Active Directory, web etc., extracting the needed infos to spoof the victim and the networks gateway to stay under the radar.
 With these info the needed rules in ebtables, iptables etc. are automatically created, and will allow an attacker to interact with the network mimicing the victim.

-At this point I want to thank [Michael Schneider](https://twitter.com/0x6d69636b) for writing [this](https://www.scip.ch/?labs.20190207) blog post about bypassing 802.1x.
+At this point I want to thank [Mick Schneider](https://twitter.com/0x6d69636b) for writing [this](https://www.scip.ch/?labs.20190207) blog post about bypassing 802.1x.
 Everything regarding this topic started with his post and the [nac_bypass](https://github.com/scipag/nac_bypass) tool he wrote.
 I am using his tool on engagements, and it is awesome :) Thanks buddy.

 During my research I found several other tools that implement the same features.
 You can find a list of them at the very end of this blog post.